“BIRTH OF PHARAOH” CHAPTER 7

 With this feeling of shock at his having been suddenly interrupted, Skin experiences a simple revelation that he is there in his bed chambers at all, as if there were endless possible other places for him to escape to.
 Next, he is able to encounter yet another sensation inside his body: the hormonal development of surprise, internally.

 “Nyera is dead, isn’t she?”
-Skin asks the guard from the bedroom floor.
+Skin asks the guard from his bedroom floor.

 Skin kneels inside a pool of deceased matter, its innards splayed everywhere, his own mouth moist with the wet blood he had drawn.
 Nyera’s hair is everywhere.
-There is no sign of her face at all.
+There is no sign of any life within her.

-In pledging alliance to Skin, the commitment was something so remote that each guard finds himself telling one and all they are, also, now Skin’s priests.
-As they have never been anointed, they allow the senior authority to pass through them.
+In pledging their firm allegiance to Skin, the commitment was something so remote that each guard found himself telling one and all they are, also, now Skin’s priests.
+For, it seems, religion fills everyone’s time these days.
+As they have never been anointed, they allow their authority to pass through them.
 It is Priest Tyre who must answer to both heaven and to the King for this day’s results.

 Tyre guides Skin up onto his feat, and the king asks, “Did she ever bear my child?”